Semantic HELM: A Human-Readable Memory for Reinforcement Learning: Experiments

-\paragraph{Is a pretrained language encoder required?} Here, we replace the TrXL with an LSTM operating on the retrieved tokens for history compression (SHELM-LSTM).
+\paragraph{Is a pretrained language encoder required?} We replace the LM with an LSTM operating on the text tokens (SHELM-LSTM).
 This setting resulted in performance equivalent to randomly choosing an object at the end of the corridor.
-However, we believe that after longer training SHELM-LSTM can eventually learn to solve the task.
-This is supported by the fact that the simple LSTM baseline required approximately 5\,M interaction steps to solve the same task.
-Nonetheless, the simpler and more sample efficient method is to maintain the frozen pretrained encoder instead of learning a compressed representation.
+However, we believe that after longer training SHELM-LSTM can eventually learn to solve the task, since the LSTM baseline also solved the task after longer trainng.
+Thus, the simpler and more sample efficient method is to maintain the frozen pretrained encoder instead of learning a compressed history representation.

+We show additional results for an ablation study where we exchange the ViT-B/16 vision encoder with a RN50 in \cref{app:ablations}.
+SHELM appears to be quite sensitive to the selection of vision encoder, which corroborates our qualitative findings in \cref{subsec:extract_semantics}.

-\section{Related Work}
+\section{Related work}